idan226688/job-seek/README.md

 Replace your-very-long-random-secret with a secure, random string (32+ characters).

-3. Start the application and MySQL using Docker Compose:
+3. Start the application using Docker Compose:

 ```bash
 docker-compose up --build